serbrech/jcorioland.github.io/_posts/2018-09-04-azure-aks-keyvault-active-directory-pod-identity.markdown

 identifier: 'cfca81c9-48e8-4636-a6be-8a04da713e12'
 ---

-In this blog post, I will explain how you can use the [aad-pod-identity](https://github.com/Azure/aad-pod-identity) project (currently in Beta).
+In this blog post, I will explain how you can use the [aad-pod-identity](https://github.com/Azure/aad-pod-identity) project (currently in Beta) to get an Azure managed indentity bound to a pod running in your Kubernetes cluster.
 I will illustrate this with a basic sample that consists in retrieving secrets from an Azure Keyvault in a Go application running in a Kubernetes pod.

 <!--more-->